aliske/fighting-mongooses/README.md

 **NOTE:** Save your configuration file in a safe location.
 You will need it for future releases.

 #### Deployment [Setup Google Cloud Environment]
-This only needs to be done once
+These commands only need to be done once
 ```
     npm run build_gcloud
     npm run build_db